EN

 Focus

-It has been two years since Russia launched its full-scale invasion of Ukraine on 24 February 2022.
-Our focus gathers relevant information in the form of videos, podcasts, publications and assessments of our experts in the media.
+On 24 Feburary 2022, Russia began the full-scale invasion of Ukraine.
+Our online dossier gathers relevant information in the form of videos, podcasts, publications and assessments of our experts in the media.

 Statement